idaholab/moose/modules/doc/content/help/inl/hpc_ondemand.md

 # HPC OnDemand

-[HPC OnDemand](https://hpcondemand.inl.gov/pun/sys/dashboard), is a service provided by INL, which allows a user direct access to the resources contained within the HPC enclave via their web browser.
+[HPC OnDemand](https://hpcondemand.inl.gov/pun/sys/dashboard), is a service provided by INL which allows a user direct access to the resources contained within the HPC enclave via their web browser.
 In order to utilize this service, you must first [request an account](https://inl.gov/ncrc).